Optimizing, publishing and styling GeoTIFF data¶

 ...

-At this point optimized layers have been prepared and they are ready to be served by GeoServer as an ImageMosaic
+At this point optimized layers have been prepared and they are ready to be served by GeoServer as an ImageMosaic.

 gdalwarp¶

 This utility allows to warp and reproject a layer.
-The following steps provide instructions to reproject the aerial layer (which has EPSG:26913
+The following steps provide instructions to reproject the aerial layer (which has EPSG:26913 coordinate reference system) to WGS84 (EPSG:4326).

 Running the command